How to change default browser on Mac: Best methods

 Whether you're switching for convenience, familiarity, or just a preference for how a browser syncs with other devices, changing your default browser in macOS is quick and easy.

-How to change the default browser in macOS Sequoia
+How to change the default browser in macOS Tahoe

-Here’s how to change default browser on Mac with macOS Sequoia:
+Here's how to change your default browser in macOS Tahoe:

 1. In the Apple menu, click System Settings.